Menopause is a natural part of every woman’s life…

 4. Eat healthy food to manage menopause

 Menopause can take a toll on your bones and joints and increase the risk of osteoporosis.
-Include more calcium and Vitamin D in your diet.
-To keep those mood swings in check, try to get a good amount of complex carbohydrates that help to keep your energy and mood levels at a good balance.
-Go for oats, quinoa, and sweet potatoes.
+Try to include more calcium and Vitamin D in your diet.
+To keep those mood swings in check, try to eat a good amount of complex carbohydrates that help to keep your energy and mood levels at a good balance.
+Choose oats, quinoa, and sweet potatoes.

 Tip: Eat more leafy greens like kale and spinach, fatty fish like salmon and sardines, and yoghurt.
-Don’t forget to get a good amount of sunlight each day for natural Vitamin D.
+Don’t forget that you need a good amount of sunlight each day for natural Vitamin D.

 Tip: You can also try meditation, yoga, and herbal teas to help with overall menopause symptoms.